clintono1/pintos-project/doc/project2.md

 ### Rationale
 ## Task 3: File Operation Syscalls
 ### Data Structures and Functions
+In thread.c, we can define a global variable `struct lock filesys_lock` that will allow us to restrict file operation syscalls to only call one filesystem function at a time.
+Then in `thread_init`, we call lock_init(&filesys_lock) to initialize the lock.
 ### Algorithms
+We simply call `lock_acquire` and `lock_release` before and after every syscall in every filesystem function.
 ### Synchronization
+For each filesystem function, before the syscall, we do `lock_acquire(&filesys_lock);` and `lock_release(&filesys_lock)` after every syscall.
+This will prevent concurrent calls to syscall from happening since there is only one lock and all syscalls are placed in the critical section.
+Thus, there will be no race conditions or multiple calls when trying to perform a filesystem operation.
 ### Rationale
+We do this because it seemed to be the simplest way to implement thread safety for these file operations.

 ## Design Doc Additional Questions